 My research into the conceptualization and development of fundamentals of statistical interpretation and analysis of data conveyed by electromagnetic waves was, for the next ten years (through 2011), mostly unfunded, although a bit was funded in part by the federal government indirectly via internal/independent R&D at my contract research firm, SSPI; but it was largely on my own terms because I was not subject to meddling from publication reviewers, technical advisors to contracting officer’s technical representatives (COTRs), and others having authority without adequate technical qualifications or, as McGilchrist puts it, people with malfunctioning brains (left and right brains out of balance).

-With the thought that real stories capture readers’ interest, some examples from my experiences are presented here; there is no shortage to draw from, so I’ve selected a few of the most egregious cases.
-However, I do not wish to devote so much space to this subjective material as to actually develop a story for each case, so the effect on the level of readers’ interest may be minimal.
-But I hope I at least make the point that the basis for my acceptance of McGilchrist’s model is experiential, not formal research.
+With the thought that real stories capture readers’ interest, some examples from my experiences were—for a few months in the spring of 2020—presented here; there was no shortage to draw from, so I had selected a few of the most egregious cases.
+However, I did not wish to devote so much space to this subjective material as to actually develop a story for each case, so the effect on the level of readers’ interest may have been minimal.
+But I had hoped I had at least made the point that the basis for my acceptance of McGilchrist’s model is experiential, not formal research.
+Nevertheless, I eventually decided that delving—even briefly—into some of the sordid details was inappropriate for the primary educational objectives of this website.
+So, I have removed most of that material (which used Michael Price, Todd Davies, Gregg Swietek, and a few others who, to my disappointment, had once been under my tutelage, as prime examples) from the following.
+But I have retained the treatment regarding Neil Gerr and Melvin Hinnich, who are exposed in considerable detail on Page 4, because in their cases there is an important technical issue arising out of weak right brain thinking that had to be resolved and was resolved using a professional forum.

-My involvement with science gives me an opportunity here to bring in a more encouraging example.
-But it also introduced me to a host of new disappointing examples for which, unlike those from engineering, a weak right brain was not as likely to be accompanied by a strong left brain.
-In 2013, I attended an Electric Universe conference and simultaneously met one of the broadest thinkers I have come to know.
+In 2013, taking a break from doing battle with weak right brains, I attended an Electric Universe conference and met one of the broadest thinkers I have come to know.
 This was the late Dr. James T. Ryder (Jim), retired head of Lockheed Martin’s Advanced Technology Center in Palo Alto, California, who quickly became my primary correspondent and confidant.
 Jim was the quintessential example of a healthy mind with what appeared to me to be excellent interaction between active left and right brains.
-Coincidentally, I found out during a lunch-time chat at the conference with Jim that it was he who in 2010, prior to his retirement, initiated Lockheed Martin’s purchase of SSPI’s intellectual property in 2011.
-For the next six years I worked on better understanding electromagnetic phenomena, particularly in connection with mathematically modeling modes (field structures) of cosmic current, and I enjoyed regular correspondence and frequent retreats with Jim and his wife Janet at my wife Nancy’s and my home—ten acres of wilderness with mini-lodge and guest cabin referred to as the chicken house in the Mayacamas Mountain Range west of the Napa Valley—affectionately called the Vista Norte Sanctuary for Cogitation.
-Jim founded the International Science Foundation, which is discussed further on Page 13.
+Coincidentally, I found out during a lunch-time chat at the conference with Jim that it was he who in 2010, prior to his retirement, initiated Lockheed Martin’s purchase of my company’s intellectual property in 2011.
+For the next six years following the Electric Universe conference, I worked on better understanding electromagnetic phenomena, particularly in connection with mathematically modeling modes (field structures) of cosmic current, and I enjoyed regular correspondence and frequent retreats with Jim and his wife Janet at my wife Nancy’s and my home—ten acres of wilderness surrounded by hundreds of acres of the same with mini-lodge and guest cabin in the Mayacamas Mountain Range west of the Napa Valley—affectionately called the Vista Norte Sanctuary for Cogitation.
+During that period, Jim founded the International Science Foundation specifically to fund an experimental plasma research project—the first of its kind—which replicated the atmosphere of the Sun in a laboratory on Earth.
+This project produced astounding results that is expected to change the course of science and technology in the fields affected, including clean production of energy, clean heating, production of rare earth elements by transmutation, and remediation of nuclear waste (see www.safireproject.com).

-In the spring of 2018, Jim passed away suddenly and unexpectedly.
+In the spring of 2018, Jim passed away suddenly and unexpectedly and the International Science Foundation was closed down.

 Having struggled with being surrounded by those exhibiting what I imagine McGilchrist might call lopsided brains—heavy on the left side, and also having had the rewarding experience of actually collaborating with an exemplary individual exhibiting all the signs of a very healthy right brain that productively interacts with a capable left brain, I consider myself to have license to react to the book review below and to Iain McGilchrist’s brain theory, which I believe to be a reasonable basis for gaining valuable insight into what many consider to be a serious lack of progress in science—the pursuit of understanding of the natural world.
 Therefore, as WCM, I am including in this website the following links and I am encouraging those interested in fostering a scientific revolution to read the book review Cosmos and History: The Journal of Natural and Social Philosophy, vol. 8, no. 1, 2012 http://cosmosandhistory.org/index.php/journal/article/viewFile/290/587 (copied in part below), view the videos https://www.youtube.com/watch?v=dFs9WO2B8uI and https://www.youtube.com/watch?v=U2mSl7ee8DI and possibly others, and read some of the writings of Iain McGilchrist and the many serious reactions to it (see https://en.wikipedia.org/wiki/The_Master_and_His_Emissary ).
 I believe his model can be very useful to those wanting to see badly needed fundamental change in the practice and results of science.